mzfrank/myweb/index.md

 Behavioral Machine Learning? with [Keer Yang](https://keeryang.github.io/)

-Empirical Corporate Capital Structure (in preparation for, Handbook of Corporate Finance) with [Vidhan Goyal](https://www.vidhangoyal.com/)
+Empirical Corporate Capital Structure, with [Vidhan Goyal](https://www.vidhangoyal.com/), in preparation for the Handbook of Corporate Finance

 How Important are Corporate Debt Financing Constraints? with [Ali Sanati](https://www.alisanati.com/)